|Values are valid only on day of printing.|

 Diagnosis of Smith-Lemli-Opitz syndrome (7-dehydrocholesterol reductase deficiency)

-Smith-Lemli-Opitz syndrome (SLOS) is an autosomal recessive disorder caused by mutations in the DHCR7 gene leading to a deficiency of the 7-dehydrocholesterol reductase enzyme.
-It is characterized by markedly increased plasma concentrations of 7-dehydrocholesterol (7-DHC) and 8-DHC levels.
-Clinical features can include microcephaly, growth retardation, developmental delay, dysmorphic facial features, cleft palate, limb abnormalities (especially 2-3 syndactyly of the toes and postaxial polydactyly), and heart and kidney malformations.
-Severity of SLOS ranges from severe to mild.
-Some mildly affected individuals may only have 2 to 3 toe syndactyly and mild cognitive impairment.
+Smith-Lemli-Opitz syndrome (SLO) is an autosomal recessive disorder caused by mutations in the DHCR7 gene leading to a deficiency of the 7-dehydrocholesterol reductase enzyme.
+It is characterized biochemically by markedly increased plasma concentrations of 7-dehydrocholesterol (7-DHC) and 8-dehydrocholesterol (8-DHC) levels.
+Clinically, features can include microcephaly, growth retardation, developmental delay, dysmorphic facial features, cleft palate, limb abnormalities (especially 2-3 syndactyly of the toes and postaxial polydactyly), and heart and kidney malformations.
+However, the clinical spectrum ranges from mild to severe with some mildly affected individuals presenting with only 2 to 3 toe syndactyly and mild cognitive impairment.
 The reported incidence is between 1 in 10,000 and 1 in 60,000, but it may be more prevalent due to underdiagnosis of mildly affected individuals.

 Other disorders of cholesterol biosynthesis, including desmosterolosis (desmosterol reductase deficiency) and sitosterolemia, may present with similar manifestations.
 These disorders can be detected biochemically by performing a quantitative profile of plasma sterols (STER / Sterols, Plasma).